hiranumn/BackpropDemonstration/README.md

 Modify the `update()` function so that it updates the weights for all layers and the bias terms..
 Also, change the `train()` function so that it uses `feedforward()`, `backpropagate()`, and the new `update()` function.

-# Step 4.3: Evaulating your neural net model [10 pts]
+# Step 4.3: Evaluating your neural net model [10 pts]
 Your neural network model is now ready for trained by the function `neural_net()`.
-For a starter, create a signle layer neural net with a single output.
+For a starter, create a single layer neural net with a single output.
 Again, this should be exactly equal to logistic regression.
 Although the performance varies due to the stochastic nature of SGD, your accuracy should be very similar to that of your earlier implementation.
 If not, you might have a bug in your code.

-Now lets add a single hidden layer with 15 nodes.
+Now let's add a single hidden layer with 15 nodes.
 Does it improve the performance?

 Try different numbers of hidden nodes/layers to improve your model as much as you can.
 Your model will be trained on the full training data (`3` vs `5`) and run on test data you do not have access to.
-Your grade for this section will partially depend on the peformance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.
+Your grade for this section will partially depend on the performance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.

 # Step 5: Submission
 Submit your `sgd.py` to [cataylst](https://catalyst.uw.edu/collectit/dropbox/summary/akshays/38074).